MurasakiAki/pipboi/docs/doc.md

 How to build your wearable PIPBOI can be found in [Build tutorial](build.md).

-## Usage

-The PIPBOI is controlled through a simple command line inputs.
-It is recommended to have stable internet access.

-### Start

-To have full access to all functions of the PIPBOI, you need to have certain Python libraries installed, plus some other setup is needed.
-For this, move yourself to the pipboi directory, execute the `startup.sh` file with `chmod +x startup.sh` and `./startup.sh` a setup interface will go through the setup with you.

-First, you need to register yourself with the register command `pipboi register <name>`, affter succesfully registering you can login with `pipboi login <name>`.

-A user folder is created, with initial locations JSON file and data INI file, in this folder, user can create, modify and remove folders and files.

-### Basics

-To start using PIPBOI you'll need to learn the few commands that are implemented in PIPBOI, to see the description in interface use the `help` command, you can learn more about each command there.

 ## Used tools and requirements

 PIPBOI is build using Bash script, Python and C++.